-In analyzing the risk of certain attacks against the region's CIKR, two of the sixteen terrorist methods stood out as outlined in Figure 4 below.
-The top four scenarios for the Bay Area region included the vehicle borne improvised explosive device (VBIED) attack, the aircraft as a weapon attack scenario, a conventional IED attack, a contagious biological attack and a cyber-attack rounding out the top five.
-The VBIED attack method stood out by a considerable margin, accounting for just over 50% of the total risk to the region's assets.
-These five scenarios were followed by the remaining nine attack scenarios that pose a risk to the region.
+In analyzing the risk of certain attacks against the region's CIKR, the VBIED attack scenario continues to stand out as in years past and as outlined in Figure 4 below.
+The top four scenarios for the Bay Area region included the vehicle borne improvised explosive device (VBIED) attack, the aircraft as a weapon attack scenario, a conventional IED attack, contagious biological attack and a cyber-attack rounding out the top five.

-Figure 4: Bay Area Terrorism Scenario Risk Profile When compared to a threat/likelihood only analysis, i.e., those terrorism scenarios that are the most likely to occur in the Bay Area, the ranking of terrorism scenarios does change for the region.
-As outlined in Table X below, eight out of the sixteen scenarios have a greater likelihood of occurring than they pose an overall risk to the region, while six scenarios pose a greater risk to the region than they are likely to actually occur.
+Figure 4: Bay Area Terrorism Scenario Risk Profile

+When compared to a threat/likelihood only analysis, i.e., those terrorism scenarios that are the most likely to occur in the Bay Area, the ranking of terrorism scenarios does change for the region.
+As outlined in Table 5 below, eight out of the sixteen scenarios have a greater likelihood of occurring than they pose an overall risk to the region, while six scenarios pose a greater risk to the region than they are likely to actually occur.
 Under a likelihood analysis, the top five scenarios in rank order are: